CyberT33N/javascript-cheat-sheet/README.md

 14. Convert array of objects to single object
 15. Replace each element of array
 16. Check if an array contains any element of another array
+17. Check if an array contains any object of another array and then overwrite it

 # [Link](#_link)
 1. Get current link / domain